siqad/siqad/docs/getting-started/installation.rst

 Pre-compiled Binaries
 ---------------------

 Pre-compiled binaries are available for Windows 10.
 They can be downloaded on the official `SiQAD GitHub releases page <https://github.com/siqad/siqad/releases>`_ with both x86 (32-bit) and x86-64 (64-bit) builds available.
-For now, the binaries are packaged in portable form, installer support will be added in the future.
+For now, the binaries are packaged in portable form; installer support will be added in the future.

 See the note at the top of the page regarding the lack of PoisSolver support in the pre-compiled binaries as well as possible remedies.